Martin Beaty

-Martin Beaty (October 8, 1784 – June 17, 1856) was a United States Representative from Kentucky.
+Martin Beaty (October 8, 1784 – June 17, 1856) was a United States representative from Kentucky.
 He was born in Abingdon, Virginia.
 In his life, he worked as an iron furnace operator, a salt manufacturer, a rancher, and a farmer.
 Beaty was a slaveowner.

-Beaty was a member of the Kentucky Senate 1824-1828 and 1832.
-He served as a Presidential Elector for Henry Clay and John Sergeant in 1832 and William Henry Harrison and Francis Granger in 1836.
+Beaty was a member of the Kentucky Senate from 1824-1828 and in 1832.
+He served as a presidential elector for Henry Clay and John Sergeant in 1832 and William Henry Harrison and Francis Granger in 1836.
 He was an unsuccessful candidate for election to the Twenty-first Congress in 1828, and to the Twenty-second Congress in 1830, but was elected as an Anti-Jacksonian to the Twenty-third Congress (March 4, 1833 – March 3, 1835).
 He was an unsuccessful candidate for reelection to the Twenty-fourth Congress in 1834.
 After leaving Congress, he was a member of the Kentucky House of Representatives, 1848.
 He died in 1856 in Belmont, Texas, where he was buried in Belmont Cemetery.